Server-Proximal Aggregation for Federated Domain-Incremental Learning under Partial Participation: Task-Uniform Convergence and Backward Transfer: Introduction

 $\bullet$ \textbf{Backward knowledge transfer bound under partial participation.} After partially or fully training on a new task, the loss on any earlier task is provably no greater than its previous value plus a drift-controlled term that \emph{shrinks with more rounds, more local epochs, and larger per-round participation $N$}.
 The bound explicitly captures stochastic variance and client heterogeneity.

-$\bullet$ \textbf{First {task-uniform} convergence rate for FDIL with partial participation.} We establish, to our best knowledge, {the \textbf{first} global non-convex convergence guarantee that holds \emph{\textbf{simultaneously across all tasks}} in FDIL under partial participation}.
+$\bullet$ \textbf{First task-uniform convergence rate for FDIL with partial participation.} We establish, to our knowledge, the \textbf{first} task-uniform non-convex convergence guarantee for FDIL under partial participation.
 With suitable local and global learning rates, the expected gradient norm of \SPECIAL decays at $\mathcal{O}(\sqrt{E/(N T)}),$ where $E$ is the number of local epochs, $N$ the number of participating clients per round, and $T$ the number of rounds.
-This matches the communication efficiency of \textsc{FedAvg} on a single stationary task when expressed per participating update, yet it holds for the \emph{entire sequence} of drifting tasks and is independent of the total client pool size $M$.
-The bound includes an explicit drift term that quantifies how domain shift accumulates and how it can be suppressed by tuning the proximal weight and the round/epoch trade-off.
+The rate matches the communication efficiency of FedAvg on a single stationary task when expressed per participating update, holds simultaneously across all tasks, is independent of the total client pool size $M$, and includes an explicit inter-task drift term that quantifies how domain shift accumulates and how it can be suppressed by tuning the proximal weight and the round/epoch trade-off.

-Together, these results bridge continual-learning retention theory and federated optimization under realistic sampling, demonstrating that a single server-side proximal anchor can simultaneously curb cumulative drift and enable \emph{provably efficient, {task-uniform}} learning across a long sequence of evolving domains with partial participation.
+Together, these results connect continual-learning retention theory with federated optimization under realistic sampling, demonstrating that a single server-side proximal anchor can simultaneously curb cumulative drift and enable \emph{provably efficient, task-uniform} learning over long sequences of evolving domains with partial participation.